iamratankumar/iamratankumar/README.md

 ## Current Semester Courses

 - 📖 **Foundation of Cyber Security**
-  - Seeking help with Linux and theory.

 - 📖 **Network Theory**
-  - I often seek coding help for this course.

 - 📖 **Bioinformatics**
-  - Primarily working with R programming, but may request Python code assistance.

 ## Coding Interests